The Rise, Fall and Rise of SF

-Now around 2005-ish Korean bow maker Win&Win saw an opportunity.
+Now around 2005-ish Korean bow maker Win&Win saw an opportunity in the market.
 In partnership with Seb, over the next 10 years or so, they created the SF range of archery kit specifically targeting the entry/intermediate level.
 FABtastic value, the brand was a great success.
 Everything from risers to chest guards.
-Limbs to buttons although that button was a travesty!
-So good was some of this kit that by 2016, the top riser and limbs were arguably better than some W&W kit and far better priced.
+Stabilizers to sights.
+Limbs to buttons … although to be honest that button was a travesty!
+So good was some of this kit that by 2016, the top riser and limbs in the range were arguably better than some W&W kit and far better priced.

-To very little fanfare, in late June 2021, a phoenix has risen and gently slipped onto archery store webpages.
-A range of limbs and risers under the brand name Sebastian Flute has appeared.
+To very little fanfare, in late June 2021, a phoenix rose and gently slipped onto archery store webpages.
+A range of limbs and risers under the brand name Sebastian Flute had appeared.
 The SF brand and logo (see top image) is probably still owned by W&W but you can’t trademark someone’s name.
-To date there is not a lot of information out there but our editors fav archery store, Alternative Sports, are carrying this range and Alternative like to provide the better end of kit to customers.
-Pictures are few and protected by death, damnation and copyright but the link on each riser name will take you to Alternatives website where there are images to dribble over.
-So lets take a look.
+So lets take a look at the bows…

-NEO Riser : Seb’s entry level riser limited to 44lbs draw weight or less.
-Its a 25″ riser weighing in at a reasonable 1200g making it a lighter option preferred by ladies or juniors.
+NEO Riser : Seb’s entry level riser is limited to 44lbs draw weight or less.
+Its a 25″ riser weighing in at a reasonable 1200g making it towards the lighter end of 25″ risers preferred by ladies or juniors.
 A fairly attractive, slightly more curvy riser than the others painted in standard colours.
-Its nothing ground breaking but looks to be a good first bow where cost or weight might be important.
-Approximately £100 which is a fair price for quite a lot of bow.
+Its nothing ground breaking where other brands have started anodizing their entry level kit but it looks to be a reasonable first bow where cost or weight might be important.
+Approximately £100 which is a fair price although it will find itself in competition with Kinetic’s fantastic entry level range such as the 23″ Scopus.
 There is a reveal video to be found here

-EVO Riser : The more intermediate, “first bow” suitable riser in the range, the EVO has quite striking angular looks with some subtle anodized colours to chose from.
+EVO Riser : The more intermediate, “first bow” suitable riser in the range, the EVO has quite striking angular looks with some bright anodized colours to chose from.
 Again a 1200g riser putting it on the lighter end of 25″.
-Likely to be the riser that stands a good chance to be the spiritual successor to the much loved SF Forged plus.
-Well priced for an intermediate riser at around £185.
-Alternative seem to selling quite a few of them if their email newsletter is to be believed.
+Likely to be the riser that stands a good chance to become the spiritual successor to the much loved SF Forged plus.
+Well priced for an intermediate riser at around £190.

 ASCENT Riser : The flagship riser for Seb is the Ascent.
 Quite a striking riser harking back to the more angular design of the EVO.
 A little more heavily built at 1320g for stability, the riser comes with top, bottom and handle rod positions and a classy wooden handle.
 The limb pockets, similar to those on the ISO Pro are said to be quite innovative and easy to adjust.
 Definitively not a first riser and aimed at the more serious archer.
-Should be on your radar when thinking to upgrade your kit to a more experienced level.
-Its angular anodized good looks will catch the eye on the equipment line so expect a few questions about it if you splash out the required £500.
+One to be on your radar when thinking of upgrading your kit to a more experienced level.
+Its angular anodized good looks will catch the eye on the equipment line so expect a few questions about it if you splash out the required £500ish.

 There are no independent reviews of these risers or the performance of the associated limbs at present so the above is based on their looks and some basic information currently available.
-Seb’s partner is GK Archery from Korea and there will be a range of ‘innovative’ accessories coming soon.
+Seb’s partner is GK Archery from Korea and its reported there will be a range of ‘innovative’ accessories coming soon.
 There is some info floating about that 15 Korean international prospects have been using the kit but as yet no real confirmation.
-Check out the bow porn pics on Alternative in the links above or this link for Quicks and see what you think.
+Check out the bow porn pics on this link for Quicks and see what you think.

-All in all its good to see the Sebastian Flute brand back on the market and our kit obsessed editor is looking forward to setting up one for any club member who turns up with an untuned, still in the box one.
-However, we’ll leave the final word to the man himself … Seb Flute introduces his new range of bows.
+All in all its good to see a Sebastian Flute brand back on the market however, we’ll leave the final word to the man himself … Seb Flute introduces his new range of bows.